compulim/react-scrolling-background/README.md

 # `react-scrolling-background`

-GPU-based subtle scrolling background, support reduced motion, sub-pixel movement, and auto stop.
+GPU-based subtle scrolling background, support [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), reduced motion, sub-pixel movement, and auto stop.

 ## Background

-A fancy scrolling background to enhance simple projects.
+This component is a fancy scrolling background to enhance simple projects.

 Note: despite the scrolling effect is purely based on CSS with GPU support, a large portion of the website will need to be updated frequently.
 Inevitably, this is putting a huge toll on CPU.
 Please use this component with care.